 I have also encountered some occurrences of this site basically telling me it cannot currently run code.
 That doesn’t happen all the time.
 It might even be extremely rare, and I’ve just been unlucky.

 There really are a lot of these out there.
 So doing a simple web search might find you a tool that you like better than the above.
-(If you find one that you think beats out these others, I wouldn’t mind hearing about it so that I can update this page for others.
+If you find one that you think is competitive or better than these others, I wouldn’t mind hearing about it so that I can update this page for others.